-The Central Authority of the Contracting State requesting recognition or execution of a decree in the other Contracting State shall submit the following:
+The Central Authority of the Contracting state requesting recognition of execution of a judgment or decree in the other Contracting state shall submit the following:

-a.
-An official copy of the decree.

-- b.
-A certificate showing that the decree is final and executable, unless that is provided for in the decree itself. - c.
-In case of a decree in absentia, an authenticated copy of the summons or any other document showing that the defendant was duly summoned. - d.
-If the request is only for execution of a decree, an official copy in properly executable form.
+- (a) A certified copy of the judgment or decree. - (b) A certificate showing that the judgment or decree is final and executable, unless that is provided for in the judgment or decree itself. - (c) In case of a judgment or decree in absentia, an authenticated copy of the summons or any other document showing that the defendant was duly summoned. - (d) If the request is only for execution of a decree, a certified copy in properly executable form.